Advances in Position-Momentum Entanglement: A Versatile Tool for Quantum Technologies: Techniques to measure spatial entanglement

 From this section onward, we discuss methods that are based on correlation measurements at near- and far-field.
-In reference \cite{SpaEntHowell}, authors have reported experimental realization of the EPR paradox using position-momentum entangled photons.
-In the experimental setup, 2~mm long type-2 BBO crystal is pumped with the 390~nm laser which creates SPDC photon pairs.
-A prism is used to separate the down converted photons from the pump beam.
-Orthogonally polarized signal and idler are separated using polarizing beam splitter (PBS).
-Two slits of width 40 $\mu$m are placed into the two output arms of the PBS.
-To measure position and momentum correlation widths, lenses in near-field and far-field configurations are placed.
-For the position correlation, the crystal plane is imaged onto a slit using a 100~mm lens.
-The lens is kept such that it's distance from crystal to lens is 150~mm and from lens to slit is 300~mm, as shown in figure~\ref{F4}(a).
-To measure transverse momentum correlation, two 100~mm lens are kept in two arms of the PBS such that, their distance from slit is 100~mm.
-This configuration does a Fourier transformation of the transverse position onto the slit, as shown in figure~\ref{F4}(b).
-These lenses map transverse momenta to transverse positions such that the transverse momentum of the signal/idler, \( \hbar \mathbf{k}_\perp \), focuses to the point \( x = {f k_\perp}/{k} \), where \( \mathbf{k}_\perp \) is the transverse wavevector and \( k = |\mathbf{k}| \).
-In both cases, one of the slits (slit-1) is fixed at peak single counts while the other slit (slit-2) is free to move in $x$-axis.
-Behind each slit, there is a $10$~nm band-pass filter followed by the objective coupled to the multimode fibers which are connected to coincidence counter.
-Coincidence count rate is recorded as function displacement of the slit-2.
-This gives distribution of coincidence counts against the displacement of the slit-2 for position and momentum.
-By normalizing coincidence distribution, conditional probability $P(x_2|x_1)$ for position and $P(p_2|p_1)$ for momentum are obtained, where 1 and 2 represents signal and idler, as shown in figures~\ref{F5}(a) and (b).
-These probability distributions are then used to calculate uncertainty/standard deviation in position and momentum of the second photon when position/momentum of the first photon is fixed using slit-1.
-The experimentally obtained value of $\Delta(x_{2}|x_{1})$ is 0.027~mm and the value of $\Delta(p_{2}|p_{1})$ is $3.7\hbar$ mm$^{-1}$.
-The product of variance for position and momentum violates separability bound by 2 orders of magnitude as,
+Ref.~\cite{SpaEntHowell}, reports an experimental realization of the EPR paradox using position-momentum entangled photons.
+In the experimental setup, a 2~mm long type-II BBO crystal was pumped with a 390~nm pump beam to generate SPDC photon pairs.
+A prism spectrally cleans the down-converted photons from the pump beam.
+The orthogonally polarized signal and idler are separated using a polarizing beam splitter (PBS) and collected at two different detectors.
+Additionally, in each detector, a slit of width 40 $\mu$m is placed to clean the modes spatially.
+To measure the correlation widths of position and momentum, lenses are placed to form the near-field and far-field configurations in Figs.~\ref{F4}(a) and ~\ref{F4}(b), respectively.
+For measuring position correlations, the crystal plane is imaged onto the slit; whereas for measuring momentum correlations, the crystal plane is Fourier-transformed onto the slit.
+Behind each slit, there is a $10$~nm band-pass filter followed by a coupling system which is connected to a coincidence counter.
+In both cases, one of the slits (slit-1) is fixed at the peak of single-photon counts, while the other slit (slit-2) is free to move along the $x$-axis.
+Coincidence count rates are recorded as a function of displacement of slit-2, giving the distributions for position and momentum.
+By normalizing coincidence distribution, the conditional probability $P(x_2|x_1)$ for position and $P(p_2|p_1)$ for momentum are obtained.
+These probability distributions are then used to calculate the uncertainty/standard deviation in position and momentum.
+The experimentally obtained values are $\Delta(x_{2}|x_{1})=0.027$~mm and $\Delta(p_{2}|p_{1})=3.7 \, \hbar$ mm$^{-1}$.
+The product of the variances for position and momentum violates the separability bound by two orders of magnitude